flirtyquizcontact-rgb/love-and-flirty-quiz-policy/terms_of_service.md

-# Terms of Service – FlirtyQuiz
+# Terms of Service — Love & Flirty Quiz

-**Last updated: September 2025**
+_Last updated: 08 Sep 2025_

-Welcome to FlirtyQuiz!
-By downloading or using this app, you agree to the following terms and conditions.
+Welcome to **Love & Flirty Quiz** (also “**FlirtyQuiz**”, “the App”).
+By using the App, you agree to these Terms.

-## Eligibility
+## 1. Eligibility & Content
-- You must be at least 18 years old to use FlirtyQuiz.
-- By using the App, you confirm that you meet this requirement.

-## Use of the App
-- FlirtyQuiz is intended for personal entertainment only.
-- You may not copy, distribute, reverse-engineer, or exploit the App.
-- Quiz results are for fun and should not be considered professional advice.
+The App is intended for **adults (18+)**.
+It offers light, non-explicit flirting content.
+Do not use the App where it is illegal to do so.

+## 2. License
+We grant you a personal, non-transferable, revocable license to use the App for non-commercial purposes in accordance with these Terms.

-## Premium Features
+## 3. Purchases & Premium
-- Some content is available only through the Premium version.
-- Premium is unlocked via one-time purchase through Google Play Billing.
-- All payments are processed by Google Play.
-We do not store payment data.
+Premium content may be offered via **Google Play Billing**.
+Prices may change.
+All transactions are handled by Google; applicable store terms and tax rules apply.
+Access to Premium is granted to the purchasing account.

+## 4. Ads
+The App may display advertising (e.g., via Google AdMob).
+You can limit personalized ads in your device settings.

+## 5. User Conduct
+Do not misuse the App, attempt to reverse engineer it, disrupt its operation, or violate laws.
+Respect others and use the App responsibly.

+## 6. Intellectual Property
+All content (questions, texts, UI, graphics) is owned by **QuizFans Studio** or its licensors and protected by applicable laws.
+You may not copy or redistribute without permission.

-## Advertising
+## 7. Disclaimers
-- The free version includes ads delivered via Google AdMob.
-- Ads are provided by third parties, and we are not responsible for their content.

-## Limitation of Liability
-- The App is provided "as is," without warranties of any kind.
+The App is provided “AS IS” without warranties of any kind.
+We do not guarantee uninterrupted or error-free operation or specific outcomes.

+## 8. Limitation of Liability
-- We are not liable for damages resulting from use or misuse of the App.
+To the maximum extent permitted by law, we are not liable for indirect, incidental, special, or consequential damages arising from use of the App.
-- Use of the App is at your own risk.

-## Termination
+## 9. Termination
-- We reserve the right to suspend or terminate access if these Terms are violated.
+We may suspend or terminate access if you breach these Terms.
+You may stop using the App at any time by uninstalling it.

-## Governing Law
-- These Terms are governed by the laws of your country of residence, unless local regulations state otherwise.

-## Changes
+## 10. Changes
-- We may update these Terms at any time.
-Continued use means you accept the latest version.
+We may modify these Terms; continued use after changes means acceptance.
+The “Last updated” date applies.

-## Contact
+## 11. Contact
-For support or questions about these Terms, contact us:
-📧 **flirtyquiz.contact@gmail.com**
+**QuizFans Studio** — **flirtyquiz.contact@gmail.com**